 Click on AMS Keyword search and a box pops up that looks like this:

 Now, type in one of those phrases.
 The idea is to find out what terms people are using to search for your book.
 Let’s enter “young adult fiction.”
 When you press enter, it brings up a list of keyword phrases, that people are using to search for that.
 You will also notice they list comp books and authors.

 Click the orange “Export” button on the top right.
 That will save that list of keywords in the folder of your choice.
 From this screen click “AMS keyword search” again and pull up keywords for the next descriptor on your list.
 In this way it is very easy to get 200- 300 keywords.
 Make one master spreadsheet titled: [Book title] keywords [date].
 Then copy each list’s “A” column and paste them in the master spreadsheet next to each other.
 Each list has it’s own column.
 Like this:

 Once you’ve got them all in Excel, go to the “Data” tab and click on the option “Remove Duplicates.”
 Go through each list to make sure it is relevant to your book, and there’s nothing objectionable to you or your book.
 My book is titled The Key of F, however it is not about music, nor is it non-fiction about key repair, it’s a fantasy about a key that’s her destiny.

 When you’ve weeded out the ones you don’t want, I found I had to put all the lists into one column if I wanted to delete the duplicates.
-So I did and I had well over 2000 keywords so I copy and pasted my list and when it hit 1,000 it stopped.
+So I did and I had well over 2000 keywords so I copied and pasted my list and when it hit 1,000 it stopped.
 You can only use 1,000 keywords per campaign.
 Which totally bums me out because now I want to make sure it included the most important ones and nothing superfluous.
 But you can make as many ads as you want, so keep your bids low and make another ad with different keywords to see which ad converts better.